VedangPaithankar/Foodys-Paradise/README.md

 This project was developed using the MERN (MongoDB, Express, React, Node.js) stack.

-## Getting Started ⚙️

-(Provide instructions on how to get started with your project, including installation, configuration, and usage details.)

 ## Contributing 🤝

 We welcome contributions from the community!
 If you'd like to contribute to Foodys Paradise, please follow our [Contributing Guidelines](CONTRIBUTING.md).